vduce/randa-kassis-website/public/interviews/essayistcritics/ec2.md

 <b>How did you cope with the challenges encountered along your path—from art, to writing, to politics?</b>

+Challenges are inevitable, but they are precisely what compel me to continue and to pursue my goals.
+Artistic, intellectual, and political challenges differ in nature, yet all require the same inner resources: time, resilience, and cultivated awareness.

+<b>In your view, what form should a political solution in Syria take today?</b>

 It is now broadly accepted that only a political solution can offer a way forward.
 However, some parties continue to believe they have emerged victorious.
 I would argue that military success is no triumph over reality.
 Change in Syria is inevitable, especially as the economy remains crippled under sanctions.

 The only viable path is through a political process that initiates gradual, meaningful transformation.
 That said, the solution does not lie solely in Syrian hands.
 It also rests with powerful states involved in the geopolitical theatre.
 As members of the opposition, we bear the responsibility of generating new frameworks and initiatives.